saloonphp/pagination-plugin/.github/README.md

 - [ ] Iterating through items with async
 - [ ] Consider adding default implementations of all types of paginator
 - [ ] Test being able to use synchronous pagination with an async paginator (async = false)
-- [ ] Test logic exception if trying to use non-async pagination on an asynchronous paginator
+- [x] Test logic exception if trying to use non-async pagination on an asynchronous paginator
+- [ ] Implement a "max pages" on the paginator, so we don't iterate over many pages
+- [ ] Implement a "starting page" option

 ## Docs